Patrice McClammy

 Patrice Ernita "Penni" McClammy is an American attorney and politician serving as a member of the Alabama House of Representatives from the 76th district.
 She assumed office on November 17, 2021.
+She a member of the Democratic Party.

 Early life and education

 A native of Montgomery, Alabama, McClammy attended Sidney Lanier High School.
 She earned a Bachelor of Arts degree in political science from Hampton University in 1997, an Associate of Arts in legal studies from Faulkner University in 1999, a Juris Doctor from the Thomas Goode Jones School of Law in 2002, and a PhD in public policy and administration from Florida State University in 2006.

 Career

 Outside of politics, McClammy operates a private legal practice.
 After her father, Thad McClammy, died in office, Patrice declared her candidacy to succeed him.
 She did not face a challenger in the general election and assumed office on November 17, 2021.